Updated: Oct 31, 2022

 Be actively involved in learning.
 Don’t miss this opportunity!

 Eat lunch with teachers.

 Look for the positive.

 Friends, you got this.
-Take these tips and pieces of advice into your student teaching and I know that you will be able to dig into the learning experience even more.
+Take these tips and advice into your student teaching, and I know that you will be able to dig into the learning experience even more.
 Don't forget to check out www.sfecich.com/21 for bonus advice!